For college students arrested protesting the war in Gaza, the fallout was only beginning

 New Paltz students said they were sitting with their arms interlocked when officers hauled them away on May 2.

+One student demonstrator, Ezra Baptist, said he was taken to a hospital with a concussion and a cut after being thrown forward and hitting his head during his arrest by state troopers.
+He was supposed to avoid looking at screens because of his injury and could not complete one class he needed to graduate in May.

+State police said if anyone believes troopers acted inappropriately, they should file a complaint so it can be investigated.
+Another police agency at the scene, the county sheriff’s office, said officers showed restraint and that a trooper was injured when demonstrators threw bottles.

-Tensions have run high on college campuses since the war began Oct.
-7 with an assault by Hamas militants in southern Israel that killed 1,200 people, most of them civilians, and took about 250 hostages.
+Tensions have run high on college campuses since Oct.
+7, when Hamas militants assaulted southern Israel and killed 1,200 people, most of them civilians, and took about 250 hostages.
 Israel’s offensive has killed more than 39,000 Palestinians, according to local health authorities.

 For some students, the impact on their academic careers has affected them more than any legal jeopardy.